SachiD123/SachiD123/README.md

 ---
 ### 💡 About Me
 - 🎓 Masters in Data Analytics
-- 💼 Experienced in ETL,Data warehousing and BI solutions
+- 💼 Experienced in ETL,Data Warehousing and BI solutions
 - 🧠 Exploring Machine Learning & Predictive Analytics
 - 🪴 Building data products and dashboards that tell stories